 A woman’s supply of eggs, her ovarian reserve, diminishes over time as she approaches menopause.
 With so many women postponing pregnancy and childbirth till later in life, and thus attempting to get pregnant with a diminished ovarian reserve, infertility treatment that can improve ovarian function and reproductive health is becoming more and more important.
-Ovarian rejuvenation therapy massively increases the chances of a successful pregnancy in women who are experiencing ovarian aging or poor ovarian function.
+Ovarian Rejuvenation therapy massively increases the chances of a successful pregnancy in women who are experiencing ovarian aging or poor ovarian function.

 As well as being something that occurs naturally over time, the low ovarian reserve can also be a result of premature ovarian insufficiency (POI).
-Premature ovarian insufficiency is also known as premature ovarian failure or primary ovarian insufficiency happens when the ovaries stop functioning prematurely, usually before the age of 40.
+Premature ovarian insufficiency is also known as premature ovarian failure or primary ovarian insufficiency.
+It happens when the ovaries stop functioning prematurely, usually before the age of 40.
 Women with premature ovarian failure (POF) often experience infertility as their hormone levels mean that eggs are not being regularly released.

 Premature ovarian failure is not the same as premature menopause as women with POI/POF can still get pregnant and may have irregular periods for many years.
-However, the signs and symptoms are similar to that of perimenopausal women.
+However, the signs and symptoms are similar to those of perimenopausal women.
 Clinical studies looking at platelet rich plasma ovarian rejuvenation have seen encouraging results for women with diminished ovarian reserves caused by either POI/POF or getting close to menopause, making this an exciting area of reproductive medicine.

 PRP stands for platelet rich plasma also known as autologous platelet rich plasma.
 Autologous plasma simply means that it comes from the patient rather than being from a donor.
 PRP is derived from whole blood taken from the patient, centrifuged to isolate the platelets.
 These platelets can then be activated and injected into the ovaries.